rpaladugu1/herokuyesod/README.md

 ### Deployment steps to Heroku.
 First do test deployment to your Heroku account and then come back and do these steps manually to test the process.

 * yesod init
-*  git init . && git add . && git commit -m 'Yesod basic app'
+* git init .
 * heroku create -b https://github.com/mietek/haskell-on-heroku -s cedar-14
 * heroku addons:add heroku-postgresql:dev --app name
   * take note of the color name in the url this outputs
 * heroku pg:promote HEROKU_POSTGRESQL_colorname_URL --app name
 * Make the above changes to your code
+* git add . && git commit -m 'Yesod basic app'
 * git checkout -b deploy
-  * Make any other changes to your code
-*  git commit -m "changes"
+  * Make any other changes to your code and do git add . &&  git commit -m "changes"
 * git push -f heroku deploy:master (i.e. first time )
 * git checkout <original branch> i.e. master
 * git branch -D deploy

 ### Test Deployment